Evaluation Intelligence

 What is an XRF Gun and Should You Use It to Analyze Converters?

 However, when pointing the gun at a converter unit, you shouldn’t point it at the openings of the pipe.
 That’s because the ceramic is 5 – 10 inches deep in the converter shell, which means the x-ray beam will have to travel too far and won’t capture any data.
-A more favorable approach is to aim the device towards the middle of the unit.
-It’s important to remember that the x-ray beam only enters the surface by a few micrometers, providing results that are merely approximations, rather than precise scientific analyses.
+A better approach is to aim the device towards the middle of the unit.
+It’s important to remember that the x-ray beam only covers a surface of a few micrometers, providing results that are merely approximations, rather than precise scientific readings.

 On the other hand, when assessing a bag of powdered catalyst material, the XRF gun can yield better results.
-It’s important to remember, though, that these results remain approximations and don’t attain the level of precision achieved by benchtop XRF analysis.
+But it’s important to remember that these results are still approximations and don’t reach the level of precision achieved by XRF benchtop devices.

 Despite its limitations, there are upsides to using an XRF gun.
-Its simplicity of use, versatility, and swift analysis make it a valuable consultative tool.
-Alex insists, though, that its accuracy falls short compared to benchtop XRF devices.
+Its simplicity, versatility, and swift analysis make it a valuable consultative tool.
+Although our expert Alex insists that its accuracy falls short compared to XRF benchtop devices.

-Alex stresses the importance of proper sample preparation.
-Accurate and dependable results are achieved when the sample is homogeneous, with uniform particle sizes throughout.
+Alex also stresses the importance of proper sample preparation.
+Accurate results are achieved when the sample is homogeneous, with uniform particle sizes throughout.
 The XRF benchtop machine relies on finely crushed and well-mingled powder samples obtained from your material.
-With the XRF gun, however, the analysis is made on a converter unit or on top of powdered material, resulting in less reliable readings.
+With the XRF gun, however, the analysis is performed on a converter unit or on top of powdered material, resulting in less reliable readings.

-At PMR, we adhere to a rigorous protocol that includes cutting, crushing, and blending your materials into a fine, homogeneous powder.
+At PMR, we adhere to a rigorous protocol that includes cutting, crushing, and blending your material into a fine, homogeneous powder.
 Multiple samples undergo analysis using both XRF benchtop and ICP methods to maximize assay accuracy.
-That’s because we know that your hedging and payment opportunities depend on it, and we spare no effort in ensuring the reliability of your results.
+That’s because we know that your hedging and payment opportunities depend on it, and we make every effort to ensure the reliability of your results.

 For more information, visit our Resource Center.